 4. Availability of peripheral tooling

 The availability of peripheral tooling is another essential component for the success of API management solutions.
-If you provide additional toolset around the API lifecycle, you can make it easy to use.
+If you provide an additional toolset around the API lifecycle, you can make it easy to use.

 5. Education and awareness programs